 - Effective January 30, 2012, commercial drivers must provide the MVA with copies of their updated medical documentation (DOT Card & waiver/exemption if required) for the duration of their CDL, whether they are actively operating a commercial motor vehicle or not.
 The MVA will be contacting CDL holders, subject to the new FMCSA requirements starting January 30, 2012 through January 30, 2014.
 You DO NOT need to submit your medical certification (Med Cert) information or declare a self-certification category with the MVA until you have been directly contacted by the Administration.
 If you are contacted by the MVA to provide them with this documentation and you fail to do so within the time frame indicated, your entire driver’s license privilege both commercial and noncommercial will be cancelled.
 However, if you visit a MVA branch office to renew or obtain a duplicate, corrected or new CDL, you will be required to present valid Med Cert documentation at that time.
 The driver must also declare a self-certification category relating to their type of commerce.
 Click here for information on the self-certification categories.
 See CDL Medical/Physical Requirements for more information.
 You may also Click here to view the Frequently Asked Questions link for additional information.

-- If the medical documentation expires and the learner's permit is still valid, the driver must submit updated medical documentation or the CDL permit will be cancelled.
+- If the medical documentation expires and the learner's permit is still valid, the driver must submit updated medical documentation or the CDL permit (and commercial or noncommercial license) will be cancelled.

 Second, visit any MVA full-service branch office; no appointment is needed.
 An MVA Driver Licensing Agent (DLA) in the office will:

 - Take your photograph.
-See note about MVA Photo Guidelines;
+See the MVA Photo Guidelines;

 - Review the documents you brought with you;

-- Give you a vision screening or scan your Vision Screening Form (form #DL-043A); and
+- Give you a vision screening or scan your Vision Screening Form (form DL-043A) unless your vision exam results have been submitted electronically by your Authorized Online Vision Certification Provider; and

 - Verify that you meet all eligibility requirements.